liweijiang/academic-personal-website/content/authors/admin/_index.md

 ---

 I am a Ph.D. student at [Paul G. Allen School of Computer Science & Engineering, University of Washington](https://www.cs.washington.edu), advised by Professor [Yejin Choi](https://homes.cs.washington.edu/~yejin/).
 I earned B.A. in Computer Science and B.A. in Mathematics from [Colby College](http://www.colby.edu).
 During my undergraduate studies, I worked on [Smart Primer](https://hci.stanford.edu/research/smartprimer/) at [Stanford University HCI group](https://hci.stanford.edu).

+My research focuses on **cultural analytics** and **digital humanity** approaches that mine and analyze moral norms, social biases, pluralistic human values, and cultures through massive human-curated and web data, with assistance from natural language processing technologies such as language models.
+I apply theoretical frameworks motivated by cognitive science, moral philosophy, social psychology, among other humanity fields.

+I also previously worked on designing human-facing applications for social good, e.g., healthcare and education, and for understanding human commonsense.

 <!--
 My primary field of study is **natural language processing (NLP)**, currently focusing on commonsense knowledge reasoning, connotative language understanding, and conversational applications for social good, such as education and healthcare.